-Primary responsibility and accountability for day-to-day lending activities rests with the Corporation's affiliate banks.
+Primary responsibility and accountability for day-to-day lending activities Primary responsibility and accountability for day-to-day lending activities rests with the Corporation's affiliate banks.
 Loan personnel at each bank have the authority to extend credit under guidelines approved by the bank's board of directors.
-Executive and board loan committees active at each bank serve as vehicles for communication between the banks and for the pooling of knowledge, judgment and experience of the Corporation's affiliate banks.
+Executive committees active at each bank serve as vehicles for communication between the banks and for the pooling of knowledge, judgment and experience of the Corporation's affiliate banks.
 These committees provide valuable input to lending personnel, act as an approval body, and monitor the overall quality of the banks' loan portfolios.
-The Corporation also maintains a loan grading and review program for its affiliate banks, which includes quarterly reviews of problem loans, delinquencies and charge-offs.
-The purpose of this program is to evaluate loan administration, credit quality, loan documentation and the adequacy of the allowance for loan losses.
+The Corporation also maintains a loan grading and review program for its affiliate banks, which includes quarterly reviews of problem loans, delinquencies and charge offs.
+The purpose of this program is to evaluate loan administration, credit quality, loan documentation and the adequacy of the allowance for loan losses documentation and the adequacy of the allowance for loan losses.